I could have done with some timely, supportive words at the start because of anxieties about weather impacting the walk.

 At Braeside, Colin and Scott guarantee a warm friendly welcome and comfortable stay in their modern and clean 3 star accommodation.

 You are ensured a warm welcome from Tommy and Mhairi at this lovely guesthouse.
 Ashbank was once the home of the famous Olympian Eric Liddel who's story was depicted in the Oscar winning film Chariots of Fire.
-The house sits proudly overlooking the village square and the surrounding hills.

 A stunning B&B which overlooks the Buchanan Castle Golf Course and offers a very high standard of accommodation.